8 Awesomely Weird Things to Do in Austin

 There’s no denying it: Austin is a little different.

 The most liberal city is an otherwise very red state, Austin stands out among the crowd.
 Full of amazing food, quirky street art, a laid-back vibe, and friendly locals, there’s just no way you can’t love Austin.

 I’d dare you to find a more welcoming city in the US.
 Austin’s changed a lot in recent years thanks to a population boom.
 Austinites are not exactly thrilled about it either: locals will often tell you how great their city is, but then urge you not to move in.

-Because if there’s one thing I’ve learned, it’s that Austin is very protective of their city and motto to “Keep Austin Weird”.
+If there’s one thing I’ve learned, it’s that Austin is very protective of their city and motto to “Keep Austin Weird”.
 And as they should!
 It’s this free-spirited quirkiness that makes Austin so darn loveable!

 1 | Visit the HOPE Outdoor Gallery

 On the edge of Downtown Austin, you’ll find the HOPE Outdoor Gallery, also known as the Baylor Street Art Wall.
 Started by the HOPE Campaign as a creative outlet for artists in the community, the outdoor gallery has become a favorite place for locals to come with a can of spray paint to leave their mark.
 The walls that tower up the side of the hill serve as the canvas, and every square inch of concrete is covered in some sort of bright color.

 If you visit, I’d urge you to leave the spray paint at home.
 The HOPE Campaign wants only professional artists decorating the walls, and the random tagging really detracts from the awesome street art.

 2 | Watch the Congress Avenue Bats Fly

 Every evening during “bat season“, just after sunset, 1.5 million bats descend from under the Congress Avenue Bridge to do their nightime hunting.
 It’s said to be the largest urban bat colony in North America!

 And it’s quite a sight to see.
 We had a tough time spotting the bats ourselves, since we didn’t arrive at the bridge until 15 minutes before sunset when the bridge was already packed.
 I had no idea so many people would be there to see these bats!

 Sure enough, just after sunset, the bats started to make their way out of the bridge in a flurry (though it was hard to capture on camera!)
 For your best bet to see the bats, I recommend booking a bat cruise with Lone Star Riverboats.
 You’ll be guaranteed to have a good look at the flighty creatures while taking in some additional sightseeing on your way.[irp]

 3 | Eat in a Trailer Park

 Austin loves its food trucks, so much so that food truck trailer parks are a pretty regular sight throughout the city.
 Some of the most notable ones can be found at South Austin Trailer Park & Eatery on 1st Avenue, and The Picnic on Barton Springs Road.
 Expect good food, but not necessarily cheap prices – these food trucks are serving up some pretty fancy dishes from their 2-axle eateries.

 4 | Explore the Cathedral of Junk

 When Vince Hannemann starting creating his shrine to all things junk, it wasn’t because there was some profound meaning behind it.
 He just “did it because it was kinda cool“.
 And while his disgruntled neighbors have tried to have it removed several times, their efforts been to no avail.
 The structure is rock solid!